 Energy Self-Sufficient Systems

-These are systems which perform their functions with virtually no external support.
-They require no electrical current, no communication and no external computing.
-Autarkic embedded systems are operated by appropriate microcontroller systems and run on an optimised energy budget.
-They do not require new batteries and derive the electrical energy they need from sources in their environment such as light, heat, motion or radio waves.
-Typically they either function without any communication at all or via wireless links.
+Energy self-sufficient systems are systems which perform their function with virtually no external support.
+They require no mains power supply, no communication, and no external computing.
+Autarkic embedded systems are operated by appropriate microcontroller systems and run on a highly optimised energy budget.
+They do not require new batteries and obtain the electrical energy that they need from sources in their environment such as light, heat, motion, or radio waves.
+Typically, they either function without any communication at all or via wireless links.

-Autarkic systems collect the operating energy by energy harvesting.
+Energy self-sufficient systems collect the operating energy by energy harvesting.
 Designed for both longevity and maintenance free operation they communicate wirelessly or operate completely without communication.
-Autarkic systems are especially suited for applications where wiring or maintenance (for example, battery replacement) is either impossible or uneconomic.
-Applications examples are wireless sensor nodes or independent actuators.
-The use of energy harvesting technologies generates added value for existing applications.
-It enables new applications for embedded systems.
-Sensors or actuators can be realized as a completely energy self-sufficient systems.
+Autarkic systems are especially well suited for applications where wiring or maintenance (for example, battery replacement) is either impossible or uneconomic.
+Examples of typical applications are wireless sensor nodes or independent actuators.
+The use of energy harvesting technologies generates added value for existing applications and it enables new applications for embedded systems.
+Sensors or actuators can be realized as a completely energy self-sufficient system.

 Our Services

 We take a systems approach to the development of autonomous systems which guarantees maximum benefit for our partners.
-We place special focus on feasibility, stability and efficiency of solutions.
-We produce results that place industry partners in a position to begin risk-free product industrialization.
+We place special focus on the feasibility, stability, and efficiency of solutions.
+We produce results that place our industry partners in a position to begin risk-free product industrialization.

 Our services include all steps for the development of autarkic systems: